-When students come to the Benjamin M. Statler College of Engineering and Mineral Resources, they are accepted as either Pre-Engineering, Engineering, or General Engineering majors.
+When students come to the Benjamin M. Statler College of Engineering and Mineral Resources, they are accepted as either Engineering Track 1, Engineering Track 2, or Engineering Track 3 majors.
 Advisors in the Fundamentals of Engineering Program will advise these students until they have met all the prerequisites to enter into their specific engineering discipline.

 Transfer students who do not meet the prerequisites to enter into their specific engineering discipline are placed into Engineering and will have a Fundamentals of Engineering advisor as well.